muset-ai/awesome-nanobanana2/gen-tool/templates/en/tools-intro.md

 ## 🛠️ Tools Introduction

-Here are applications where you can use the GPT-4o model to generate images:
+Here are applications where you can use the Nano-Banana 2 model to generate images:

-- **💬 [ChatGPT](https://chatgpt.com):** Official OpenAI product.
-Use GPT-4o to generate high-quality images with support for multiple styles and detailed control, suitable for creative expression and content creation.
+- **💬 [Nano-Banana Chat](https://chatgpt.com):** Official Nano-Banana product.
+Use Nano-Banana 2 to generate high-quality images with support for multiple styles and detailed control, suitable for creative expression and content creation.

-- **🎬 [Sora](https://sora.com):** Official OpenAI product.
-Generate realistic images via GPT-4o, supporting text-image combination and scene reconstruction, suitable for visual creative scenarios like film and animation. *(Note: Sora access is currently limited)*
+- **🎬 [Nano-Banana Studio](https://sora.com):** Official Nano-Banana product.
+Generate realistic images via Nano-Banana 2, supporting text-image combination and scene reconstruction, suitable for visual creative scenarios like film and animation. *(Note: Nano-Banana Studio access is currently limited)*
-- **🤖 [gpt-image-1 API](https://platform.openai.com/docs/guides/image-generation)：** Officially developed by OpenAI, the latest image generation model can be accessed via API and provides:
   - ✅ More accurate, high fidelity images
   - 🎨 Diverse visual styles
   - ✏️ Precise image editing